blarxfj/moc-rnf/uzair/issues.md

 * The menu does not disappear when clicked outside of it's div element
 * The down arrow on trigger button seems to move when clicked
 * Dropdown container should be passed with properties dropdown-header text and the list items
-* Pointer cursor is being shown on the right side of the dropdown trigger which is a blank space(within the Dropdown container)
+* Menu does not go away when re-clicked on the trigger